kangqi-ni/sensor_fusion_for_localization_learning/assignments/02-lidar-odometry-basic/README.md

-# Multi-Sensor Fusion for Localization and Mapping: Lidar Odometry
+# Multi-Sensor Fusion for Localization and Mapping: Lidar Odometry Basic

 ## ICP